 Gastritis is inflammation of the stomach lining.
-The condition causes a range of symptoms.
+The condition can cause a range of symptoms, such as abdominal pain, back pain, and belching.

 It can be acute or chronic and also increase the risk of developing other conditions, such as stomach ulcers, bleeding, or cancer.